NHK: Children

-Employee and internal issues
+Criticism and controversies

 Insider trading ban

 In 2007, three employees of NHK were fined and fired for insider trading.
 They had profited by trading shares based on exclusive NHK knowledge.

 On 11 July 2008, NHK introduced a ban prohibiting stock trading by employees, numbering around 5,700, who had access to its internal news information management system.
-The employees were required to pledge in writing that they would not trade in stocks, and were required to gain approval from senior staff in order to sell shares they already held.
+The employees were required to pledge in writing that they would not trade in stocks, and were required to gain approval from senior staff to sell shares they already held.
 NHK banned short-term stock trading completed in periods of six months or less for all other employees.

 The ban did not extend to employees' families, nor did NHK request any reports on their transactions.

 Overwork death

 On 24 July 2013, a reporter at NHK Metropolitan Broadcasting Center died of congestive heart failure.
-In May 2014, Shibuya Labor Standards Inspection Office of the Tokyo Labor Bureau certified it as a karōshi (overwork death).
+In May 2014, the Shibuya Labor Standards Inspection Office of the Tokyo Labor Bureau certified it as a karōshi (overwork death).
 Although NHK did not report on this matter, it was announced in October 2017.
 Ryōichi Ueda, the chairman of NHK, visited the reporter's parents' home and apologized to them.

-On-air issues
+Relationship with Johnny & Associates and Starto Entertainment

+In regards to NHK's relationship with Johnny & Associates, they have stated that NHK acknowledges that sexual abuse allegations related to Johnny & Associates had repeatedly been reported for many years, but NHK also stated that they lacked awareness of the issue at that time and chose not to follow up or cover the issue entirely.
+In addition, they stated that they failed in their role as a news media organization, and simply sat idle as many minors became sexual abuse victims.
+On 8 September 2023, NHK said in a statement that they took the matter seriously, and that they would "work harder to ensure that human rights are more respected in the broadcasting industry" when it comes to using performers who best fit program content and production.
+The public broadcaster added that it did not fully acknowledge the sexual abuse matter despite various weekly magazine articles about the allegations and a Tokyo High Court ruling in 2004.
+A few weeks later, NHK announced that it would suspend new contracts with Johnny's performers–including for their annual New Year's Eve television special Kōhaku Uta Gassen–until the company has implemented compensation and recurrence prevention measures.
+In February 2024, the company announced a strict policy of terminating the appearance of talents formerly affiliated with Johnny & Associates on its programs and not allowing them to appear on new programs after FY2024.
+In October 2024, NHK Chairman Nobuo Inaba announced at a regular press conference that, he had confirmed efforts of Smile-Up to compensate victims and prevent recurrence and the separation of management from Starto Entertainment is steadily progressing, and that requests to perform–including Kōhaku Uta Gassen for current Starto celebrities would resume.
+Commercial broadcasters had already announced on the resumption of new appointments to celebrities belonging to Starto.